Virtual or In-person Appointments?

 Experience

 I earned my Doctorate in Clinical Psychology (PsyD) from the Ferkauf Graduate School of Psychology at Yeshiva University, an American Psychological Association–accredited program with a strong emphasis on high-quality clinical training.
-My education included extensive experience in evidence-based treatments for individuals and couples, including cognitive behavioral therapy, psychodynamic therapy, interpersonal reconstructive therapy, the Gottman Method, and Emotionally Focused Therapy (EFT).
+My education included extensive experience in evidence-based treatments for individuals and couples, including cognitive behavioral therapy, psychodynamic therapy, interpersonal reconstructive therapy, the Gottman Method, Emotionally Focused Therapy (EFT), and sex therapy.

 My clinical training took place across a wide range of settings and diverse populations, including a college counseling center, community mental health clinics, and private practice.
 I completed my APA-accredited predoctoral internship at North Central Bronx Hospital, where I worked with patients in acute inpatient units, a partial hospitalization program, and outpatient services.